Fishing in St. Augustine, Florida (photo courtesy of floridashistoriccoast.com)

 Fisherman pulling in large mouth bass.

-Largemouth bass, black crappie and bluegill are the St. Johns River's major attraction for freshwater fishermen.
+Largemouth bass, black crappie, and bluegill are the St. Johns River's major attractions for freshwater fishermen.
 But several species of saltwater fish can also be found in the upper regions of this north-flowing river, due to the tides which bring brackish water back into the river, creating an estuarine ecosystem that extends south for quite a distance.

 The reason the tidal surges travel so far upriver is the St. Johns River's low flow rate (only .3 mph), which is due to the very small drop in elevation from the river's origin (just 30 feet above sea level) and its mouth at sea level in Jacksonville.
 As a result, the St. Johns River's upper region is a prime area for fish such as sea trout, redfish, and flounder.